textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

 var opts = {
-  'country': "\"US\"" // String | Two-letter ISO country ID.
+  'country': "\"US\"" // String | The 2-letter ISO country ID.
 If not specified, it returns all the available sender settings.
 };
 apiInstance.getAvailableSenderSettingOptions(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);